wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-The modern editor to create your content, with unprecedented possibilities and flexibility, quickly and incredibly easily!
+The best editor to create your content with unprecedented possibilities and flexibility, quickly and incredibly easily for anyone!

 == Description ==